-- 1. On the Physical Machines page (see The Physical Machines Page), verify that both PMs are in the running state and that neither PM is in maintenance mode or in the process of synchronizing. - 2.
+- On the Physical Machines page (see The Physical Machines Page) of a system licensed for two nodes, verify that both PMs are in the running state and that neither PM is in maintenance mode or in the process of synchronizing.
+On a system licensed for one node, verify that the PM is in the running state. - 2.
 On the Virtual Machines page (see The Virtual Machines Page), select the VM that you want to copy and click Shutdown. - 3.
-When the VM has stopped, click Copy to open the copy wizard. - 4.
-On the Name, Description, and Protection page: - a.
-Type the Name and an optional Description for the VM as they will appear in the ztC Console. - b.
-Click Next. - 5.
-On the vCPUs and Memory page:
+When the VM has stopped, click Copy to open the copy wizard.

+- 4. On the Name, Description, and Protection page:

+- a.
+Type the Name and an optional Description for the VM as they will appear in the ztC Console.

+- b.
+Click Next.

+- 5. On the vCPUs and Memory page:

 - a.
 Specify the number of vCPUs and the amount of Memory to assign to the VM.
 For more information, see Planning Virtual Machine vCPUs and Planning Virtual Machine Memory.

 - b.
 Click Next.

 - 6. On the Volumes page, you can:

 - Type the volume Name.

 - Specify the Volume Size of each volume.

 - Click Add New Volume to create a new data volume.
 (If the button is not visible, scroll down to the bottom of the wizard page.)